EDUCAUSE Annual Conference Call for Proposals

 If EDUCAUSE accepts my submission, are there any speaker benefits?

-• Visibility and recognition both for you and your organization as thought leaders
+• Visibility and recognition for you as a thought leader and for your institution, organization or company

 • A chance to give back to the profession and help peers devise solutions to current and emerging business challenges